What can I do to manage my bronchiectasis?

 - If you are underweight, you may be more at risk of infections.

-The NHS eatwell guide is a useful way to check your diet is healthy and balanced.
+The eatwell guide is a useful way to check your diet is healthy and balanced.
 Ask to see a dietician who can help you with a specific plan to meet your individual needs.

 Emotions and enjoying life